 Add all filling ingredients to a large saucepan over medium heat.
 Cook, stirring occasionally, until apples have browned and softened and sauce has thickened.
 Set aside to cool.

-Using a paring knife, cut each biscuit in half horizontally to make 16 biscuit halves (you should be able to cut them slightly and then pull them apart the rest of the way).
+Cut each biscuit in half horizontally to make 16 biscuit halves (you should be able to cut them slightly and then pull them apart the rest of the way).
 Flatten each biscuit half with your hand to thin them out.

 Spoon about a tablespoon of the apple filling onto each biscuit half.